 Thank GOD for those magic bullets, if that’s the case.

-But If anyone ever tells you that you only have to eat or take one thing and all your health woes will be over, you’ll magically be your perfect weight, and there will be no more starving children in the world, introduce them to Butterlily and move on.
+But if anyone ever tells you that you only have to eat or take one thing and all your health woes will be over, you’ll magically be your perfect weight, and there will be no more starving children in the world, introduce them to Butterlily and move on.

-And chia seeds are no exceptions.
+And chia seeds are no exception.

 Yes, they have heart protecting Omega-3’s, cholesterol lowering fiber and cancer fighting lignans, but keep in mind that it’s the combination of lots of healthy whole plant foods that make our bodies run as smooth as my legs right after I get them waxed.

-Here are 10 ways to get turned on by chia seeds and what to do with them.
+Here are 10 ways to get turned on by chia seeds and what to do with them:

 1. Put a tablespoon or so of chia seeds in your smoothies and / or green juices.
 You won’t even know they’re there.
 And if you don’t currently drink veggies from time to time, it’s time to get on that.
 There are phytochemicals just waiting to repair your cells.